Inverseit/wordle-cli/README.md

 - **Precomputed at build time** via `pnpm run precompute`
 - **Bundled with the Next.js build** — Next.js copies everything in `public/` into the output
 - **Accessible at runtime** — server actions can read them using `node:fs` APIs
-- **Keyed by dictionary hash** — cache files include the SHA-256 hash of the dictionary, so they automatically invalidate when `WORDS` changes
+- **Keyed by dictionary hash** — cache files include the SHA-256 signature of both guess and answer lists, so they automatically invalidate when either `VALID_GUESSES` or `VALID_SECRETS` changes

 The build process ensures cache files are always present before deployment, so server actions never need to fall back to recomputation in production.